-I am often asked if when beginning a novel it is best to work with an outline.
-It sounds so logical to say that, yes, of course it is only sensible to have an idea where the story is going before deciding how best to execute the work.
+I’m often asked if it’s best to begin your novel by making an outline.
+It sounds so logical to say that, yes, of course we ought to have an idea where the story is going before deciding how best to execute the work.
 Blueprints are necessary in the building of any sound structure.
 People plan everything from dinner party seating to what to plant in flower beds.
-If we are going to invest a year or more writing a novel shouldn’t we have some idea of where we are going before setting out on such a monstrously long task?

-I mean, think about it— there are so many questions to consider.
-If it is a story about an illicit love affair, who is doing the loving and who is being betrayed?
+Let’s say it’s a love story.
+Who is doing the loving and who is being betrayed?
 Why does this story, of all the millions of similar ones, deserve a telling?
-Why does anyone care who loves whom?
 What will be the consequences anyway?
 You could write four-hundred pages and decide there are no consequences, none at all.
 Joe loves Jan and Jan loves John.
-Tough luck on Joe, but maybe he’s rather partial to Suzie anyway, and so the story reduces to nothing but gossip.
+Tough luck on Joe, but maybe he’s rather partial to Suzie anyway, and so the story reduces to nothing.

 I agree with her—how could I not?
-There is only one problem with me telling you to take the sensible direction of Elizabeth George, map out the structure of your book, fill out file cards for each of the necessary scenes that will escort the reader through your story, and only then embark on the actual writing of the thing.
+There is only one problem with me telling you to take the sensible direction of Elizabeth George, map out the structure of your book, fill out file cards for each of the necessary scenes that will escort the reader through your story, and only then embark on the actual writing.

-And that problem?
-Why I cannot pass on Elizabeth George’s sage advice?
-Because I never, ever do it that way.
+But…um….no.
+It’s good advice, bt I never do it that way.
 If someone told me I had to work out where my novel would go before I even began the thing I’d take up pottery.
 Really, I would.
 Because I need the freedom to invent as I spin the wheel and if I don’t have it, I don’t want to go to the trouble.

 Do I ever feel lost inside my own book, not even sure this is the novel I wanted to write?
-Yes, at least once or twice during the writing.
+At least once or twice during the writing.

 Even the notion of progress destroys the fragile nowness of what I am doing, executing story as it is freshly in my mind.
 But let me assure you that my grasp of narrative structure, even of plot, is not entirely primitive or without influence.
 I think the three-act structure has been so ingrained in my head from all the books I’ve read for the past five decades that it isn’t an absolutely necessity that I make myself consciously aware of it as I write.
 I now “naturally” create the rising action you can find in any page-turner in the same manner with which I tell a friend a personal anecdote.